-When turn off power supply or when the power supply voltage is lower than power on reset detection voltage ( $V{PDET}$ ), the power on reset detection signal is generated.
+When turn off power supply, while the power supply voltage is lower than Power On Reset detection voltage (V{PDET}), the Power On Reset detection signal is generated.

-While the power on reset signal is generated, the reset is asserted to the CPU and the peripherals.
+While the Power On Reset signal is generated, the reset is asserted to the CPU and the peripherals.